-Features & Controls Parking Brake
+Features & Controls Parking

-When parking, stop the engine and shift the gear selector Lever 2 into the park position.
-(CAUTION: When shifting the transmission in PARK, always push the brake pedal) Shake the vehicle forward and backward to check if the parking brake is engaged.
+To park the ATV, stop the engine, shift the gear selector Lever 2 into the park position.

+(CAUTION: When shifting the transmission in PARK, always push the brake pedal).
+Shake the vehicle forward and backward to verify that park is engaged.